Marketing Program Development & Management

-In this example, two major energy companies turned to BrandMob for marketing project development and management support, while at the same time retaining some of the largest ad agencies in the world.
+Two major energy companies turned to BrandMob for project development and management support, while at the same time retaining some of the largest ad agencies in the world.

 Why would Shell and Texaco bypass their ‘mega’ ad agencies and choose BrandMob to develop the majority of their critical marketing initiatives?
 The reason is simple.
 Ad agencies typically do not interface with internal operations personal who are responsible for accomplishing specific business goals.
 Ad agencies generally support marketing initiatives via national media channels promoting generic products like fuels and credit cards.

 CAN MAKE ALL THE DIFFERENCE

 When Texaco was searching for a consultant to become an integral part of their brand management team, they were looking for a smaller group, more of a “boutique” firm, as opposed to their ad agencies that handled media advertising.

 The hope was that the smaller firm would be more flexible and able to deliver at the fast pace Texaco was looking for.
 In short, Texaco wanted to find a marketing communications and PR partner to help them manage and grow their brand.